Ounceleopard/ATGS/README.md

  - Difference to the onboard software is that like a F-35 system you can connect different drone feeds to map out a field using machine learning.
 Smaller and faster drones can get closer to a target while flying on autopilot with commands from the homebase.
 This is to allow a command like receiver to have more situational awareness continuously.
 Meanwhile the tracking fleet can serve as overwatch and track human targets with FLIR at night and day.

-Mapping out targets using python ai for unmanned drone fleets.
+ -Mapping out targets using python ai for unmanned drone fleets.
+Really the goal here is to make a open source program and make it free to use, a poor man's version of DJI flighthub 2.
+Not only looking at cost but also make it available to use on none industrial drones like Mavic 3 or the mini series.

 # Hardware
-- DJI: FlightHub 2
 - Drone: DJI Matrice 300 RTK Commercial Drone System

 - FLIR Vue TZ20-R